useVenice/venice/README.md

 - [FAQs](#faqs)
 - [Contribute & Support](#contribute--support)

-## Why We Exist
+## Why we exist

 We built Venice after working on multiple fintech products.
 Despite the explosion of amazing fintech services like Plaid, setting up a stack still takes a ton of work.
 Writing integration code, UI to help user manage their connections, maintaining uptime, running data pipelines, and building the company proved to be a lot to handle.
 There are a ton of undifferentated plumbing here and we think we can build it once as a community and not have everyone re-invent the wheel.
 That way fintech developers can do what they do best — build fintech, not ETL pipelines!

-## What We Built
+## What we built so far

 - **Connection portal**:
   - Repair broken connections, add new ones, or manually trigger a sync.
+- **Token management**:
+  - Keep track of access tokens and don't pay for the ones you don't use
 - **Webhook handling**:
   - Get connection updates in real time.
 - **Database sync**: